Eggwite/megacloud-key-extractor/README.md

 # MegaCloud Key Extractor

 A Node.js CLI tool to deobfuscate MegaCloud JavaScript code and extract the AES encryption key used to secure downloads.
+Built off Ciarands' deobfuscator project, extended to automatically pattern match and fetch the key locally.

 ## Features

 - **Deobfuscation Pipeline**: Uses Babel plugins to normalize literals, unflatten control flow, inline arrays and functions, resolve string arrays and state machines, and simplify code.
-- **Key Extraction**: Detects and extracts the AES key from the deobfuscated code.
+- **Key Extraction**: Uses a babel plugin that eventually parses AST tree from deobfuscation pipeline and pattern matches against the tree for criteria.
+Matches are investigated to extract the AES key from the deobfuscated code.
-- **Quick Decrypt**: A simple script to decrypt data once you have the encrypted payload and key.
-- **Examples**: Sample scripts demonstrating common obfuscation patterns in the `examples/` folder.

 ## Installation